 What is the Northern Express?

-The Northern Express is the name for the high frequency service operating between Albany and Britomart via all Busway stations.
+The Northern Express is the name for the high frequency service operating between Hibiscus Coast and Britomart via all Busway stations.

 What is North Star?